Ethemia plus Rob Richings

 “I’ve had an amazing year,” says the rightly-enthusiastic Swindon native.
 “I had two theatre tours with Hazel O’Connor and Ramin Karimloo that were absolutely incredible, I learned such a lot.
 I then toured with the British rockabilly guitarist Darrel Higham and although musically totally different – great fun.”

 Rob comes to the Shed in support of his new EP, ‘Lately I’ve Been Wondering’, set for release in September on Crescent Records.
-The lead track, ‘Be Alright’, is available for download from 10 August.
+The lead track, ‘Be Alright’, is now available for download.

 “The songs are all very different but they’re all linked by the highs and lows of being a musician,” says Rob.
 “It’s an unbeatable feeling, no matter whether it’s walking out on stage night after night or the months of silence when you don’t know where the next gig is coming from, playing music is where I feel most comfortable.
 It’s where I feel like me.”